ahampriyanshu/norm-has-a-blog/src/blog/getting-started.md

 1. **Personal Information**
    - `title`: Your blog's title
    - `author`: Your name
+   - `designation`: Your job title or role
+   - `bio`: Array of paragraphs for the homepage bio section
    - `description`: A brief description of your blog

 2. **URLs and Paths**